leg100/gcp-hardening-guide/README.md

 For Terraform, set [auto_create_network](https://www.terraform.io/docs/providers/google/r/google_project.html#auto_create_network) to `false` on the resource `google_project`.

-#### Reasoning

-* The default network is configured with permissive firewall rules.

 ### 2.4.
 Disable Serial Ports [DiD]

 #### Description

 Disable serial ports on VMs.

-#### Control

-Enforce the organization policy "Disable VM serial port access" at the organization level.

 #### Reasoning

 * The serial port exposes sensitive information
 * The serial port can accept commands that could permit changes to made
 * GCP firewall rules do not apply to serial ports.
 Any client with an appropriate SSH key and trivial details of the instance (its name, project, etc) can connect to the ports.

+#### Control

+Enforce the organization policy "Disable VM serial port access" at the organization level.

 ## 3. APIs and Services